1-800-649-8481 Toll Free

 Educational Diagnosis

 Just because your child receives a medical diagnosis of autism does not mean they will automatically receive the educational disability category of autism.
 This means your child may not be immediately eligible for special education services through the public school system.
+Not all autistic individuals need additional supports at school but some may have an Individualized Education Program (IEP) or 504 Plan.
 Contact your local school division’s special education department to request an assessment to obtain an educational diagnosis.

 Individualized Education Program (IEP) meetings can be very intimidating for caregivers and for autistic students.
-Students often feel like the IEP meeting is a time when teachers and other professionals will only mention the things the student needs to improve upon, instead of the things that the student is doing well.
+Students often feel like the IEP meeting is when teachers and other professionals will only mention what the student needs to improve upon, instead of what the student is doing well.
 Far too often, IEP meetings are led from a deficit-based approach instead of a strengths-based one.
-Rachel Dorsey, Hilary Crow, and Caroline Gaddy share the importance of valuing autistic attributes in this ASHA LeaderLive article
+Rachel Dorsey, Hilary Crow, and Caroline Gaddy share the importance of valuing autistic attributes in this ASHA LeaderLive article.

 Caregivers may want to seek the assistance of a Special Education Advocate to ensure their child is receiving the educational services they are entitled to.
 Lisa Wright, an IEP Special Education Coach, shares free IEP tips and resources for caregivers on her social media

 Some caregivers of autistic children report that their child has “behavioral issues” at school.
 Oftentimes, a child “acts out” because they have no other way to communicate, need additional support in the classroom, or are experiencing distressing sensory overload.
-Caregivers may also see more “behavioral issues” at home, which often means their child feels safe to unmask and decompress at home.
-Talk to your child’s educational team about your concerns.
-Autism Level UP! provides free resources for caregivers and educators to use in the classroom, at home, or really anywhere for autistic students.
+Talk to your child’s education team about your concerns.
+Autism Level UP! provides free resources for caregivers and educators to use in the classroom, at home, or anywhere for autistic students.

-For more information, refer to A Parent’s Guide to Special Education from the Virginia Department of Education (VDOE) and the autism page on the VDOE’s website.
+For more information, refer to The Virginia Family’s Guide to Special Education and the autism page on the VDOE’s website.
 ASAN has a comprehensive list of resources and information regarding your educational rights that can be found here

 Therapy & Additional Services